Reducing Your Risk of Viral Upper Respiratory Infections (Colds and Influenza)

 While echinacea is often labeled as a "cold fighter," the overall evidence is not very strong to support this herb's preventive effects.

 Remember to talk to your doctor before taking any herbs or supplements.
-They can interact with other medications you are taking or worsen a condition that you have.
+They can interact with other medicines you are taking or worsen a condition that you have.

 Asthma information for patients and parents of patients.
 Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/H1N1flu/asthma.htm.
 Accessed August 15, 2017.